 When the spaghetti is cooked, drain it and return it to the saucepan.
 Stir in the smoked salmon pieces, chopped herbs, double cream and knob of butter.
 Grate a little lemon zest over the pasta – the amount will depend on how lemony you like your pasta.
 Season with black pepper.
 There is no need to add any extra salt as the smoked salmon will be very salty.

-500 g dried long pasta (such as spaghetti, linguine or tagliatelle)
+350 g (12 oz) dried long pasta (eg spaghetti, linguine or tagliatelle)

 Add the raw prawns, and the tiger prawns if you are using them, to the pan and fry for around five minutes until pink and cooked.